Posts

 Image

-The innkeeper says, "I'd like to get a replacement rug out of the cabin before you all leave tomorrow.
+(last updated 10/29/25: fixed the explanation of the tiebreaker to align with the description) The innkeeper says, "I'd like to get a replacement rug out of the cabin before you all leave tomorrow.
 Let's say it's a three-person job: two can hold the rug by the ends while the third can assist with the doors."
 The newcomer volunteers, but the rest shuffle in place.
 He continues, "Since Miss Vitale is away and I can't in good conscience ask Ophelia, that leaves ... seven of us, of which two should go."
 He looks around the event room for a method of deciding.
 "Let's make a deal.
 I have a standard deck of 52 playing cards.
 Each of us draws one.
 The two who get the lowest ranks, counting aces as above kings, must go.
 If there's a tie, the first suit alphabetically should go.
-So, an ace of diamonds loses to a three of diamonds and an ace of spades.
+So, a two of diamonds loses to an ace of diamonds and a two of spades.
 How does that sound?"
 For lack of a better option, they agree and draw their cards.
-The unlucky two decide to wait until later in the evening and pass some time playing poker.
-The 45 rema...
+The unlucky...

 Puzzletober 2025: Ornate